microsoft/pxt-arcade/docs/courses/csintro3/intro/user-input.md

 5. After asking for all the words, create a string for each sentence with the words replaced
 6. Use ``console.log`` to print each sentence in order

-Here's one example sentence to show each step
+Here's one example sentence to show each step:

 ### ~hint